November 27, 2018

 La Roche Board of Trustees Elects Three New Members

-The Board of Trustees of La Roche College recently welcomed three new members.
+The Board of Trustees of La Roche University recently welcomed three new members.

 The following individuals became members of the board in October 2018:

 Ms. Graswick is the assurance leader for the PricewaterhouseCoopers practice in Pittsburgh.
 She has more than 24 years of experience serving publicly-held, multinational clients in the industrial and consumer products sectors.
 A member of the American and Pennsylvania Institute of Public Accountants, she serves on the board and audit committee of the Pittsburgh Technology Council.